Research & Creative Fellowships

 Academic Year Programs

-Applications for fall 2025 programs are now open and due May 30.
+Applications for fall 2025 Martinson Applied Project programs are now open and have a priority deadline of July 7.

 The Chancellor's Undergraduate Research Fellowship (CURF) supports undergraduate students conducting a research or creative project under the guidance of a Pitt-affiliated mentor during the fall or spring semester.
-This fellowship is managed by FHC, but is open to all Pitt undergraduates from any major, field, or campus.
 Applicants may propose any form of research, scholarship, or creative work that is appropriate to the project's discipline.

 The Chancellor's Undergraduate Teaching Fellowship (CUTF) supports undergraduate students working on collaborative teaching projects with a Pitt-affiliated professor or instructor during the fall or spring semester.
-This fellowship is managed by FHC, but is open to Pitt undergraduates from any major, field, or campus.
 Applicants may propose any form of creative or innovative educational project that is appropriate to the course that goes beyond tasks traditionally assigned to teaching assistants.
 Prior teaching fellows have developed projects including virtual and 3D study models, as well as curriculum enhancements such as study guides or discussion prompts.
 Teaching Fellows are also encouraged to include an educational assessment in their proposal, which may form the basis of a future research fellowship application.

 The Community Research Fellowship (CRF) is designed to help students research and promote positive social change!
 You will have the opportunity to work with one of the FHC Scholar Communities, a nonprofit partner, or focus on an issue that you are passionate about by creating your own research project.